ctschroeder/tutorials/Voyant.md

 A live version (with images, live links) lives at https://github.com/ctschroeder/tutorials/blob/master/Voyant.md

+## NOTE: I had problems uploading files to Voyant using the Chrome browser.
+On my Mac, Safari worked.
+If you can't upload, click the OPEN button in Step 2 and use one of the pre-loaded corpora

 ## Description of the tool
 Voyant is ["a web-based reading and analysis environment for digital texts."](http://voyant-tools.org/) You can use Voyant: